 The cheapest contractor may well not be the best and unless you are sure absolutely everything is included, you might even find they work out more expensive in the long run.

-On the subject of cash, it goes without saying that although the roofing contractor may want a deposit, particularly to cover costs of materials; you should never pay for the entire job upfront.
+On the subject of cash, the roofing contractor may want a deposit, particularly to cover costs of materials; but no reputable contractor will ask you to pay for the entire job upfront.

 During the project